 The crampon binding system must be compatible with the boots.
-Step-in (also known as clip on or fully automatic) crampons are only compatible with fully rigid boots otherwise a hybrid (also known as semi-automatic with a heel clip and toe strap) works well in most situations.
-Strap on crampons can also be used put don't perform as well for front-point climbing but the only option for softer boots.
+A hybrid system (also known as semi-automatic with a heel clip and toe strap) works well with semi rigid boots or strap on crampons can also on a wider variety of boots.